i-MSCP/plugins/incubator/Postscreen/README.md

 # i-MSCP Postscreen plugin v0.0.6

-Plugin which allows to use Postscreen with Postfix on i-MSCP.
+Plugin which allows to use Postscreen daemon for Postfix with i-MSCP.

 ## Introduction